google/iconvg/spec/iconvg-spec.md

 IconVG graphics work in 32 bit alpha-premultiplied color, with 8 bits for red, green, blue and alpha.
-Alpha-premultiplication means that `00:C0:00:C0` represents a 75%-opaque, fully saturated green.
+Alpha-premultiplication means that `00:C0:00:C0` represents a 75%-opaque, 100% Saturation, 100% Value green (with 120° Hue).

+Interpolation between explicit gradient stops also uses alpha-premultiplied color, unlike SVG.
+The halfway color between opaque bright red = RGBA(1, 0, 0,
+1) and transparent black = RGBA(0, 0, 0, 0), which is RGBA(½, 0, 0, ½), is a
+50% opaque bright red, not a 50% opaque dark red.
+The halfway point still has 100% Saturation and 100% Value (in the HSV Hue Saturation Value sense).
+It just has smaller alpha.

-It also means that some RGBA combinations (where e.g. the red value is greater than the alpha value) are nonsensical.
+Alpha-premultiplication also means that some RGBA combinations (where e.g. the red value is greater than the alpha value) are nonsensical.
 The virtual machine re-purposes some of those values to represent *gradients* instead of flat colors.
 Any color register whose alpha value is `0` but whose blue value is at least `128` is a gradient.
 Its remaining bits are reinterpreted such that:

 - The low 6 bits of the red value is the number of color/offset stops, `NSTOPS`.